 Ah, I get that question often.
-I am not an expert in the paleo diet but I have read numerous opinions about chocolate chips.
 If they are dark chocolate, high cocoa, and/or sugar free they are accepted in the paleo diet.
 Many paleo food bloggers and recipe developers use Enjoy Life Chocolate Chips, and so do I. If you don’t want to use chocolate chips you can leave them out or use cocao nibbs.

 What can I use instead of almond flour?

 I’m not sure.
-I designed this recipe using almond flour.
+I designed this healthy pumpkin muffin recipe using almond flour.
 If you are allergic to nuts, or almonds you can make my Gluten-Free Pumpkin Bread into muffins.
 It’s not paleo, but it is also a simple recipe to make and it’s delicious, in my opinion.

-When you first make this recipe I recommend you make it as-is, with no substitutions, before you start changing it up.
+When you first make this paleo pumpkin muffin recipe I recommend you make it as-is, with no substitutions, before you start changing it up.
 I recommend this with every recipe so you can learn how the recipe works before you modify it.